-As with all prescribed medication, you will have no problems taking an inhaler and spare inhaler canisters through airport security and on a plane in your carry on with you when traveling.
-Have a good and stress free flight.
+As with all prescribed medication, you will have no problems taking an inhaler and spare inhaler canisters through the airport security screening process and on a plane in your hand luggage with you when traveling.
+Have a good and stress-free flight.

 How do you pack an inhaler when flying?

 You should keep your inhaler either in your carry on bag or in your pocket but make sure that the protective cover is in place to prevent accidental activation.

 Because inhalers are prescribed medications they are exempt from the TSA liquids rules, so it doesn’t matter.
 You can take more than 3.4 ounces through airport security without a problem.

 Can you take a nebulizer on a plane

 TSA: Nebulizers are allowed in carry-on bags but must be removed from the carrying case and undergo X-ray screening.
 Facemasks and tubing may remain in the case.
 You may place the device in a clear plastic bag for X-ray.
 A TSA officer may need to remove the device from the bag to test it for traces of explosives.
 Liquids associated with nebulizers are exempt from the 3-1-1 liquids rule.